licton/lovelicton/content/more_frequent_service_2018.md

 [![More Frequent E Line Service](/images/aurora/more_frequent.jpg)](/images/aurora/more_frequent.jpg)

-This change will positively affect many as The E Line is Metro’s highest-ridership route with more than 17,000 weekday riders.
+This change will positively affect many as the E Line is Metro’s highest-ridership route with more than 17,000 weekday riders.